hatchways/team-lucky-charms/README.md

 4. Add environment variables to the system (C:\Program Files\MongoDB\Server\4.4\bin for Windows)
 5. Run commmand 'mongod' in 'cmd' to check if it is installed
 6. For more information watch this video (https://www.youtube.com/watch?v=UNxq3lS7SCU)
-7. Create database using the MongoDB Community Server's GUI.
+7. Create database named 'tlc' (short for team-lucky-charms) using the MongoDB Community Server's GUI.
 8. Dont forget to run 'npm install' to have 'mongoose' be added to the project
 9. Schema will be added to the MongoDB once we run the server